 - Introduce AAPPN as a resource regarding mental health issues.

 - The lawmaker will be interested in establishing an ongoing relationship with you and with AAPPN as a resource.

-- Be sure to get a picture of yourself with your legislator!
+- Once in-person meetings resume, be sure to get a picture of yourself with your legislator!